Leaning in to Avoid the AgileFall

 Why Agile Transformation Success Is Not Just About Agile Certifications

-It became clear to me that one of the core tenets of Lean, from which Agile is derived, is the importance of continuous improvement that many organizations are missing.
-To achieve this, teams must constantly assess their processes and understand why they are doing what they are doing.
-In Lean, this comes from understanding and knowing how to apply techniques like the 5-Whys.
-Without this critical component, Agile transformations will be no more valuable or effective than traditional waterfall methodologies that many organizations are attempting to replace.
+It became evident to me that one of the foundational principles of Lean, from which Agile draws its roots, is often overlooked by many organizations—the significance of continuous improvement.
+Teams must consistently evaluate their processes, comprehending the ‘why’ behind their actions.
+In Lean, this is achieved through techniques like the 5-Whys.
+Without this critical element, Agile transformations risk being no more valuable or effective than the traditional waterfall methodologies they aim to replace.

-Upon this realization, I understood the critical need to write a book that shifts the focus from the “what” to the “why” of Agile.
-My intention is to provide guidance to struggling and overwhelmed (fainting) Agile teams, enabling them to avoid common pitfalls and embrace Lean principles to achieve real, sustainable progress.
-However, I have observed that many organizations have strayed from the Agile roots of Toyota Production Systems (TPS) by introducing unnecessary complexities.
-So, let’s be 100% honest, complexity allows for the upselling of certifications and consulting contracts that make more money than implementing techniques–with rigor–like, Value Add Kaizens (VAK), Root Cause Analysis and Going to the Gemba to solve problems.
-Remember, COMPLEXITY is the antithesis of Lean flow and continuous improvement because it’s usually a result of wasteful processes.
+This realization underscored the imperative to write a book redirecting focus from the ‘what’ to the ‘why’ of Agile.
+My aim is to guide struggling and overwhelmed Agile teams, helping them sidestep common pitfalls and embrace Lean principles for tangible, sustainable progress.
+However, I’ve observed that organizations have strayed from the Agile roots of Toyota Production Systems (TPS) by introducing unnecessary complexities.
+To be candid, complexity often serves to facilitate upselling certifications and consulting contracts, generating more revenue than implementing rigorous techniques like Value Add Kaizens (VAK), Root Cause Analysis, and Going to the Gemba to solve problems.
+It’s crucial to acknowledge that COMPLEXITY contradicts Lean flow and continuous improvement as it usually stems from wasteful processes.

-If your Agile transformation has yet to become “sticky” within your organization after 1-2 years, you may be doing all the right things but implementing them the wrong way.
+If your Agile transformation hasn’t become ‘sticky’ within your organization after 1-2 years, you might be doing all the right things but implementing them incorrectly.

 Who Should Read It

-Whether you are a business leader, Agile coach, Scrum Master, or team member, this book provides valuable guidance on how to navigate the challenges of implementing agile and Lean practices, and driving successful transformations that lead to improved efficiency, higher quality, and increased customer satisfaction.
+Whether you’re a business leader, Agile coach, Scrum Master, or team member, this book offers invaluable guidance on navigating the challenges of implementing Agile and Lean practices.
+Discover insights to drive successful transformations, resulting in improved efficiency, higher quality, and increased customer satisfaction.

 What You’ll Learn